Telehealth: Health care quality and barriers to adoption

 However, whether or not the standard of health care quality is increasing is debatable, with some literature refuting such claims.
 Research has reported that clinicians find the process difficult and complex to deal with.
 Furthermore, there are concerns around informed consent, legality issues as well as legislative issues.
 A recent study also highlighted that the swift and large-scale implementation of telehealth across the United Kingdom NHS Allied Health Professional (AHP) services might increase disparities in health care access for vulnerable populations with limited digital literacy.
 Although health care may become affordable with the help of technology, whether or not this care will be "good" is the issue.
-Many patient experience studies indicate high satisfaction with telemedicine.
+Many studies indicate high satisfaction with telemedicine among patients.
+Among the factors associated with a good trust in telemedicine, the use of known and user-friendly video services and confidence in the data protection policies were the two variables contributing most to trust in telemedicine.

 Major problems with increasing adoption include technically challenged staff, resistance to change or habits and age of patient.
 Focused policy could eliminate several barriers.

 A review lists a number of potentially good practices and pitfalls, recommending the use of "virtual handshakes" for confirming identity, taking consent for conducting remote consultation over a conventional meeting, and professional standardized norms for protecting patient privacy and confidentiality.
 It also found that the COVID-19 pandemic substantially increased, voluntarily, the adoption of telephone or video consultation and suggests that telemedicine technology "is a key factor in delivery of health care in the future".

+Geriatric population

+Technologies' growing involvement in health care has led to continuous improvement in access, efficiency and quality of care, but numerous challenges lie with addressing the barriers that impair the geriatric population from benefitting from the use of this new technology.
+With the COVID-19 pandemic, rapid implementation of telehealth in geriatric outpatient clinics occurred.
+Although time efficiency greatly improved and increased access to geriatric patients with lack of transportation to the clinic, there were complications that arose during and after implementation with many appointments requiring rescheduling due to language barrier, poor connection, hard of hearing, or inability to perform assessments.
+Studies also show that patients and their family member often preferred in-person visits.
+Even though patients were able to meet with a provider sooner and had access to high-quality audio and video as well as family participation during visits, patients and family noted preferences for in-person visits due to the difficulty in using the service.
+Improvements are being made to help ease the complications of telehealth for geriatric patients.
+These include integrated captions on video calls for the hearing impaired, virtual interpreters that will attend the calls for language differences, government assisted internet services, and increased training to medical providers and patients on telehealth use.